Jinnah (film)

 To make this film, Shashi Kapoor wanted to invest $1 million.
-Shashi Kapoor was the victim of controversy from India and Pakistan for acting in the film.
-It was shown in Mill Valley Film Festival on 15 October 1999.
-The director of the film accused Akbar Ahmed of embezzling money from the film.
+He became the subject of controversy in India and Pakistan for acting in the film.
+Jinnah was shown in Mill Valley Film Festival on 15 October 1999.
 Former Channel 4 executive Farrukh Dhondy also helped write the screenplay for the film for £12,000.
+The director accused Akbar Ahmed of embezzling money from the film.

 Plot

 The film opens with the words of Professor Stanley Wolpert:

-The guide takes Jinnah to 1947 where, at the Cromwell Conference with Lord Mountbatten, Jinnah demanded a homeland for Indian Muslims.
-After World War II, the British Imperial Government intends to withdraw and grant independence to the subcontinent.
-This would mean a Hindu-dominated state.
-Religious tensions between Hindus and Muslims were increasing after the Second World War.
+A guide takes Jinnah to 1947 where, at the Cromwell Conference with Lord Mountbatten, Jinnah demands a homeland for Indian Muslims.